A Symmetric Polynomial Approach to Poncelet Triangles Inscribed in a circle and circumscribed about Central Conics: Some Invariants from Symmetric Parametrization

-\begin{corollary} Let $\triangle ABC$ be an acute triangle circumscribed about an ellipse whose center coincides with the circumcenter of $\triangle ABC$.
-Then the inradius of the orthic triangle of $\triangle ABC$ is equal to one-half of the harmonic mean of the semi-axes $a$ and $b$ of the ellipse. \end{corollary}
+\begin{corollary} Let $\triangle ABC$ be an acute triangle circumscribed about an ellipse whose center \,coincides with the circumcenter of $\triangle ABC$.
+Then the inradius of the orthic triangle of $\triangle ABC$ is equal to one-half of the harmonic mean of the semi-axes $a$ and $b$ of the ellipse. \end{corollary} \begin{proof} Let $R$ be the circumradius of $\triangle ABC$ and $a$ and $b$ be the semi-axes of the central conic.

-\begin{proof} Let $r_H$ denote the inradius of the orthic triangle $\triangle H_AH_BH_C$.
-Substituting the relation \eqref{eq:2.9} (with the positive sign, since $\triangle ABC$ is acute) into \eqref{eq:5.9c}, we obtain